facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-app-renderer-android.md

 4. **Load your file in the OnLoad.cpp**

-If you followed the TurboModule instructions, you should have a `OnLoad.cpp` file inside the `src/main/jni` folder.
+If you followed the Turbo Native Module instructions, you should have a `OnLoad.cpp` file inside the `src/main/jni` folder.
 There you should add a line to load the `MyComponentsRegistry` class:

 ```cpp title="OnLoad.cpp"
 #include <fbjni/fbjni.h>